SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 ## Rules language functions

-Rules language functions are used in Cloud SIEM rule expressions.
-For information about rules and rule expressions, see [About Cloud SIEM Rules](/docs/cse/rules/about-cse-rules).
+Following are rules language functions commonly used in Cloud SIEM rule expressions.

+Many of these functions are similar to those used in search queries.
+For more information, see [Search Query Language](/docs/search/search-query-language/).

 ### &&